wink-link/winklink-doc/docs/en/vrf.md

 ## Node Deployment
 For node deployment, please refer to [WinkLink Node Deploy Doc](https://doc.winklink.org/v1/doc/en/deploy.html) .
 This section only lists the differences of VRF node deployment.

-WinkLink node can be deployed after the VRFCoordinator contract is deployed.
+WinkLink node should be deployed after the VRFCoordinator contract is deployed.

 WinkLink node (project directory `node`) code is available at: <https://github.com/wink-link/winklink/tree/feature/rename2wink/node>.

-After compilation, `node-v1.0.jar` will be stored in `node/build/libs/` under the project source code directory.
+After compilation, `node-v1.0.jar` will be stored in `node/build/libs/` under the project root directory.

 ### Node Configuration